-Traditionally, large group business – such as tour groups reserved by travel agencies, corporate groups, or big wedding parties — sought out hotel chains and big-name brands to host their guests.
+Traditionally, large group businesses – such as tour groups reserved by travel agencies, corporate travel groups, or big wedding parties — sought out hotel chains and big-name brands to host their guests.
 That’s because chain properties offer the convenience and comfort of predictability.
 But in today’s travel culture, more and more guests seek out unique experiences to create unforgettable memories.
 This is where independent hotels and properties can step up to fulfill the growing desire for an authentic and original experience combined with a more intimate atmosphere.

 How to attract group business

-Here are 6 tips to attract more group business:
+Here are 8 tips to attract more group business:

 “For one-off events and large conventions, it’s important for properties to present their best offerings early, while event organizers and local tourism and business councils are still in the planning stages.” — Phocuswire

 How to manage group bookings

 Finally, if you do have to release unreserved room inventory from a group, you’ll want a simple system to do so.
-That way you don’t want to waste time resetting your occupancy.
+That way, you don’t want to waste time resetting your occupancy.
 Otherwise, you could be missing out on guaranteed reservations!

-Simplify your group business with the Cloudbeds Groups
+Simplify your group business with the Cloudbeds

 Sync group availability to your calendar.
 Group bookings will sync with your availability calendar so that you can track overall occupancy at a glance.
 You’ll reduce repetitive tasks, such as manually monitoring occupancy on a group-by-group level.
-Instead, all confirmed allotment blocks count towards your property’s overall occupancy and availability so you’ll have a holistic view of how groups impact your overall occupancy.
+Instead, all confirmed allotment blocks count towards your property’s overall occupancy and availability, so you’ll have a holistic view of how groups impact your overall occupancy.

 Easily assign charges using Group Folios.
 Route different charges within an individual Guest Folio, so they can be quickly and accurately assigned to a Group Folio.
 Since you can route transactions from individual reservations within a group, the taxes, fees, and balance due in the Group Profile folio will be automatically updated.
 These charges are then ready to print as an invoice or to be sent via email.

 Create special rates just for groups.
-Customize and adjust negotiated group rates, discounts, stay restrictions and deposits on the fly– all while keeping confidential pricing and rates visible only to the group.
+Customize and adjust negotiated group rates, discounts, stay restrictions, and deposits on the fly– all while keeping confidential pricing and rates visible only to the group.

 Release room blocks with a click.
-It only takes a single click to instantly release a pickup or Allotment Block so you can quickly sell any remaining unreserved inventory.
+It only takes a single click to instantly release a pickup or Allotment Block, so you can quickly sell any remaining unreserved inventory.
 With the Groups module, you can easily adjust your allocated inventory, so you don’t miss out on guaranteed reservations.

 Generate a custom group URL for easy self-service.
 Guests are used to self-service, so our booking engine works in conjunction with the Groups module to allow groups to book their own rooms.
 With the click of a button, you can generate a custom URL for each allotment.
 This means that guests can access a unique booking page with that room block’s availability displayed for the dates they plan to stay.
-You can also generate a group promo code for the group so they can book without needing the URL.
+You can also generate a group promo code for the group, so they can book without needing the URL.